manuelck/NetflixClone/README.md

 With this project, I learned a bit more about positioning with Flexbox and how to lay it out as I wanted.

-This project is nearly in a perfect state, but as I said before, I'm still learning, so I will update it once I gain more knowledge.
+This project is not nearly in a perfect state, but as I said before, I'm still learning, so I will update it once I gain more knowledge.

 ## 📸 Screenshots